Beta-23/29DaysChallenge/README.md

 - Style Multiple Elements with a CSS Class
 - Use a CSS Class to Style an Element
 - Use CSS Selectors to Style Elements
 - Change the Color of Text

+> Challenge | March 25, 2020
+---
+- Import a Google Font
 ***
 | Challenge     | Completed     | FreeCodeCamp      |
 |:------------- |:-------------:| :-------------:   |